OUR ETHOS INITIATIVES

 SUPPORT FOR PAST PUPILS

-The Trust, in the context of the Goal of community, provides ongoing support for the past pupils office in collaboration with the schools.
+The Trust and schools are the providers of ongoing support for the past pupils office in collaboration with the schools.
 The past pupils, through their mission and vision, continue to build their relationship with the schools on the campus and with the wider Sacred Heart Community. www.mountanvillepastpupils.com

 The Association also forms an important link with the global community of Sacred Heart Alumnae through their collaboration with AMASC International.